brunokoga/Montevideo/bestiary3_dir/div.md

 **Shake Faith (Su)** Anytime an akvan strikes a divine spellcaster with any of its melee attacks, the target must make a DC 30 Will save or be shaken for 1d4 rounds.
 If the save is successful, the target is instead shaken for 1 round.
 The save DC is Charisma-based.

-**Torturous Gullet (Su** As hunters of otherworldly beings, akvans are uniquely drawn to digest creatures with a variety of resistances.
-In addition to the damage dealt by crushing internal organs, creatures swallowed by an akvan take 4d6 points of acid, [cold](monster_dir/creatureTypes#_cold-subtype, electricity, or [fire](monster_dir/creatureTypes#_fire-subtype damage per round.
+**Torturous Gullet (Su)** As hunters of otherworldly beings, akvans are uniquely drawn to digest creatures with a variety of resistances.
+In addition to the damage dealt by crushing internal organs, creatures swallowed by an akvan take 4d6 points of acid, [cold](monsters/creatureTypes#_cold-subtype), electricity, or [fire](monster_dir/creatureTypes#_fire-subtype) damage per round.
 The akvan chooses what type of energy damage those in its stomach will take every round, and may change this from round to round.
 Additionally, an akvan's stomach is thickly armored, allowing it to benefit from its entire natural armor bonus instead of merely half.

 Akvans number among the most physically powerful and openly destructive servants of Ahriman, directly carrying out his ancient plans for oblivion.
 Their twisted minds bend toward desolation, ruin, and blasphemy, and their hatred of the gods of creation and beings renowned for inspiring art and wonder knows few equals.
 Whereas most divs turn their cruelty and vengefulness exclusively upon mortals, akvans broaden the scope of their hatred to encompass geniekind as well.